macroxue/keyboard-diy/README.md

 ![](https://github.com/macroxue/keyboard-diy/blob/master/images/Inside%20cases.jpg)

 ### Printing cases and tenting racks: 17 hours
- * Print cases: 16 hours
+ * Print cases: 16 hours with PLA and 12 hours with ABS
- * Print tenting racks: 1 hour
+ * Print tenting racks: 2 hours with PLA and 1.5 hours with ABS

-TODO: Add 3D models
+ * Print chip covers: 10 minutes

+3D models in STL format as well as the OpenSCAD file producing them are in models/ directory.
+I use FlashPrint for FlashForge Creator Pro to convert STL files to X3G files before printing them from a SD card.

 ### Installing switches and keycaps: 20 minutes
  * Install switches: 10 minutes